 Suzanne Collins has stated that The Hunger Game is intended to convey an anti-war message, and this is somewhat visible by the end of the third book, but much less so in the early going.
 The cruelty of the Capitol is abundantly clear, as is the social stratification of the nation it oversees, but the particulars do not send an especially clear message.

-To a greater or lesser extent, this problem plagues many other contemporary YA dystopias as well, to a greater or less extent.
+To a greater or lesser extent, this problem plagues many other contemporary YA dystopias as well.
 Here, it's worth considering the impact of Logan's Run, the movie, versus Logan's Run, the book.

 The book is a classical dystopian novel, meaning it's very political.
 Although the book and the movie are both silly and campy, the book gingerly steps into some analysis of the social dimensions of a society predicated solely on youth.
 It also explores "the Little War," the crisis that led to the emergence of this dystopian society.
 While the answers provided are not entirely satisfactory or convincing, they are answers.
 While its politics are simplistic, they are coherent.
 Overpopulation plus youth bulge equals purge of the old.